+What is the best way to hold rice?
 The traditional method for preparing fried rice is to cook the rice, chill it overnight, and then stir fry cold rice the next day.
-However this method creates an opportunity for bacteria growth.
-USDA guidelines establish that illness-causing bacteria grows much faster in the temperature danger zone, between 40°F and 140°F.
+However, this method creates an opportunity for bacteria growth.
+USDA guidelines establish that illness-causing bacteria grow much faster in the temperature danger zone, between 40°F and 140°F.

 The inverse can be true when rice is reheated.
 If rice taken from a cooler is not heated quickly to at least 165°F, the potential for bacteria growth occurs again.

 The CVap Solution to Holding Rice Safely

 So our revised process for safely cooking fried rice is to hold the rice overnight in a CVap Holding Cabinet and then stir fry the hot rice the next day for serving.
 We recommend CVap holding settings of 150°F Food Temperature and Food Texture set at 0.